Improving Human Sequential Decision-Making with Reinforcement Learning: Tip Inference Algorithm

-\emph{Understaffed scenario:} In this scenario, the participant has access to only two virtual workers---namely, the sous-chef and the server.
-The optimal number of steps needed to complete this scenario is 34 ticks.
-The keys insights to achieving the optimal performance are: (i) both workers should be assigned to chopping in the first time step, (ii) the sous-chef and the server must cook two burgers each, even though the server is very slow at cooking, (iii) the sous-chef must choose chopping over cooking after finishing her first chopping task, (iv) the server's first three tasks must be chopping, cooking, and cooking, in that order, (v) the sous-chef must chop three of the four burgers and the server must chop one, (vi) both workers must plate two burgers each, even though the sous-chef is slower at plating than the server, (vii) the second cooked burger must not be served until the third and fourth burgers are cooked, and (viii) both workers must be kept busy at all times.
+\textit{Understaffed scenario.} Here, the participant has access to only two virtual workers (e.g., the sous-chef and the server).
+The optimal number of ticks to complete this scenario is 34.
+The keys insights to achieving optimality are: (i) both workers should be assigned to chopping in the first time step, (ii) the sous-chef and the server must cook two burgers each, even though the server is slow at cooking, (iii) the sous-chef must choose chopping over cooking after finishing her first chopping task, (iv) the server's first three tasks must be chopping, cooking, and cooking, in that order, (v) the sous-chef must chop three of the four burgers and the server must chop one, (vi) both workers must plate two burgers each, even though the sous-chef is slower at plating, (vii) the second cooked burger must not be served until the third and fourth burgers are cooked, and (viii) both workers must be kept busy at all times.